carlosrodlop/terraform-lib/docs/aws/AWS_Solution_Architect.md

     - `Standard Reserved Instances` Provides the **most discount** (up to 75% off).
 Unused instanced can be sold in AWS reserved instance marketplace
     - `Convertible Reserved Instances` up to 54% off.
 It can be exchanged for another Convertible Reserved Instance with different instance attributes e.g. you to change between instance types e.g. t1-t4 as long as its of greater or equal value
     - `Scheduled Reserved Instances` - reserve capacity that is scheduled to recur daily, weekly, or monthly, with a specified start time and duration, for a one-year term.
+  - Exam Question: A company runs a large batch processing job at the end of every quarter.
+The processing job runs for 5 days and uses 15 Amazon EC2 instances.
+The processing must run uninterrupted for 5 hours per day.
+The company is investigating ways to reduce the cost of the batch processing job.
+Which pricing model should the company choose?
+    - Each EC2 instance runs for 5 hours a day for 5 days per quarter or 20 days per year.
+This is time duration is insufficient to warrant `Reserved` instances as these require a commitment of a minimum of 1 year.
+In this case, there are no options presented that can reduce the cost and therefore on-demand instances should be used. ==> Only option is `On-Demand`.
 - `Spot Instances` - You can set the price you are willing to pay ("budget") and it will run when its below or at that price — if it goes above that price you lose it without any acknowledgement.
   - It provides up to **90% discount** and typically used for apps with flexible start/end times.
 But **don’t use for anything critical that needs to be online all the time**.
 It can handle interruptions and recover gracefully.
   - Imp Note: If the spot instance is terminated by Amazon EC2, you will not be charged for a partial hour of usage.
 However, if you terminate the instance yourself, you will be charged for any hour in which the instance ran.